xamarin/xamarin-macios/docs/website/mtouch-errors.md

 ### <a name="MT0066"/>MT0066: Invalid build registrar assembly: *

-This usually indicates a bug in Xamarin.iOS; please file a bug report at [http://bugzilla.xamarin.com](https://bugzilla.xamarin.com/enter_bug.cgi?product=iOS) with a test case.
+This usually indicates a bug in Xamarin.iOS; please file a new issue on [github](https://github.com/xamarin/xamarin-macios/issues/new) with a test case.

 ### <a name="MT0067"/>MT0067: Invalid registrar: *

-This usually indicates a bug in Xamarin.iOS; please file a bug report at [http://bugzilla.xamarin.com](https://bugzilla.xamarin.com/enter_bug.cgi?product=iOS) with a test case.
+This usually indicates a bug in Xamarin.iOS; please file a new issue on [github](https://github.com/xamarin/xamarin-macios/issues/new) with a test case.

 ### <a name="MT0068"/>MT0068: Invalid value for target framework: *.